CammyParakeet/ParaPixel/README.md

 4. **Submit a Pull Request**: Push your changes to your forked repository and submit a pull request to the main repository.

 If you find any bugs or have suggestions, please open an issue in the repository.
 Let's make this project better together!

+## Project Status: Work in Progress

+This project is a work in progress (WIP).
+Below are some known issues and planned improvements:

+### Known Issues / To-Do

+- **Slow DPI Response**: Rapid mouse movements may result in gaps in lines when drawing.
+- **Mobile Compatibility**: The website is not yet optimized for mobile devices.
+- **Exporting/Importing**: Exporting and importing pixel art is not yet implemented.

+Stay tuned for updates!
+If you'd like to contribute or have suggestions, feel free to open an issue or submit a pull request.